AhmedMosad255/Student-Management-System/README.md

     - `Menu.java`: Class for the main menu interface.
     - `UpdateStudent.java`: Class for updating student details.
     - `ViewStudent.java`: Class for viewing student details.
+    - `ManageGrades.java`: Class for adding grades to students, updated to show `JOptionPane` for success or error messages when adding grades to the database.

 ## Getting Started